The Bloustein School – Serving New Jersey Since 1992

 - Master in Health Administration traditional degree begins admitting students in September

 2018 Piyushimita (Vonu) Thakuriah, the Ch2m chair of Transport and Professor of Urban Studies and an affiliated professor at the School of Engineering in the University of Glasgow, UK appointed Dean, effective Oct.
 1, 2018

 - Public Health undergraduate major ranked #7 of 100 U.S. colleges ranked for a public health major by College Factual

 - Public Health undergraduate major ranked 1 out of 102 U.S. colleges for veteran friendliness/providing quality education in public health for veterans by College Factual.

 - Public Health undergraduate major ranked 1 out of 95 U.S. colleges for returning adults and non-traditional students by College Factual.

 - Rutgers Board of Governors approves Master of Public Informatics program (October)

-2019 Master of Public Informatics program begins admitting students in September
+2019 Master of Urban and Public Informatics program begins admitting students in September

 - Dual degree programs for MCRP/MPI and MPP/MPI are approved and begin accepting enrollments